-If you get the AstraZeneca/COVISHIELD vaccine, you need at least 2 doses to be considered fully immunized.
+If you got the AstraZeneca/COVISHIELD vaccine (no longer available in Alberta), you need a second dose of a COVID-19 vaccine to be considered fully immunized.
 These doses are called your primary series.

 If you get the Janssen vaccine, at this time you need only 1 dose.
 However, it is likely that in the future you will need a second dose of a COVID-19 vaccine for better protection and to complete your primary series.